 3. Don’t Stop Mowing Just Yet

-Fall yard maintenance is all about helping your lawn finish strong so that it can withstand the bitter temperatures ahead.
-It’s important to continue watering and mowing your lawn as needed.
+Fall yardwork is all about helping your lawn finish strong so that it can withstand the bitter temperatures ahead.
+It’s important to continue watering and mowing as needed.
 Once the season draws to a close and the temperature begins to drop, you should set your mower’s blades to their lowest setting for the last two cuts of the season.
-This will allow more sunlight to reach the crown of the grass and allow the soil to dry out faster in the spring.
+This will allow more sunlight to reach the crown of the grass and help the soil dry out faster in the spring.

-Pro Fall Yard Care Tip: Only cut your grass if it is still growing.
-Once the temperatures consistently drop below 50 degrees during the day, it’s time to put away the mower for the season.
+Fall Cleanup Pro Tip: Only cut your grass if it is still growing.
+Once the temperatures consistently drop below 50 degrees during the day, you can put your mower away for the season.

 4. Aerate the Lawn